Additional Important Information

 - One-hour (maximum) parking is provided for students needing to access the Student Services’ area (i.e. Bursar, Enrollment Services, registration, etc.) in the short-term parking located at the north entrance of the building.

 All other students, faculty and staff are not permitted to use this lot at any time.
-This lot, however, may be restricted by the Campus Police for officially sanctioned college events with proper notification and reservation with the College Police.
+This lot, however, may be restricted by the College Police for officially sanctioned college events with proper notification and reservation with the College Police.

 - Visitors will park only in designated areas or the large student lot.